AlexRogalskiy/poker-bot/README.md

 ## Summary

-OpenServiceCV application is intended to provide operations on poker card images \(card suit/rank recognition by template\)
+OpenImageCV application is intended to provide operations on poker card images \(card's rank/suit recognition by template\)

 ## Description

-Application can be used for parsing card images with possibility to recognize card rank/suit predefined set of templates
+Application can be used for parsing card images with possibility to recognize card's rank/suit by predefined set of templates

 ## Compile